 "Day off" - Think twice before letting your child have a "day off" as they could fall behind their classmates - every day counts.

-Truancy - This is when students choose not to go to school without their parent's permission.
-There can be many reasons for truancy.
-The best way to address this is for schools and parents to work together.
+Truancy - When students choose not to go to school without their parent's permission.
+There can be many reasons for truancy, the best way to address this is for schools and parents to work together.